GuryevaPolina/Daemon/README.md

 # Daemon #

-The simplest daemon which remove all files older them one minute.
+The simplest daemon which remove all files older then one minute.